-We give some general definitions and notations in Section \ref{sec:prelim} and present the \emph{$d$-neighbor equivalence} relation in Section \ref{sec:dneighbor}.
-The framework based on the $1$-neighbor equivalence relation is given in Section \ref{sec:represents}.
-The applications to connectivity and acyclicity constraints on $(\sigma,\rho)$-\textsc{Dominating Set} problems are given in Sections \ref{sec:dom} and \ref{sec:maxinducedtree}.
-The algorithms concerning \textsc{Max Cut} and variants are given in Section \ref{sec:maxcut}.
-Finally, we conclude with some open questions and by giving some examples of problems which might be interesting to tackle with the help of the $d$-neighbor equivalence relation in Section \ref{sec:conclusion}.
+We give some general definitions and notations in section \ref{sec:prelim} and present the \emph{$d$-neighbor equivalence} relation in section \ref{sec:dneighbor}.
+The framework based on the $1$-neighbor equivalence relation is given in section \ref{sec:represents}.
+The applications to connectivity and acyclicity constraints on $(\sigma,\rho)$-\textsc{Dominating Set} problems are given in sections \ref{sec:dom} and \ref{sec:maxinducedtree}.
+The algorithms concerning \textsc{Max Cut} and variants are given in section \ref{sec:maxcut}.
+In section \ref{sec:problem}, we explain how to use our framework for solving locally checkable partitioning problems with multiple global constraints.
+Finally, we conclude with some open questions and by giving some examples of problems which might be interesting to tackle with the help of the $d$-neighbor equivalence relation in section \ref{sec:conclusion}.